 (Also, look for Sancerre or Pouilly-Fumé from France.
 Both are made with the Sauvignon Blanc grape.)

 This wine works well with seafood, green vegetables, and light-colored cheeses because it is a light wine with a high level of acidity.
-Just make sure to stay away from creamy sauces, which pairs better with an oaked Chardonnay because it is a buttery, fuller wine.
+Just make sure to stay away from creamy sauces, which pairs better with an oaked Chardonnay because it's a rich, buttery wine.

-Ceviche: FoodandWine.com (lots of festive red and green in this recipe)
+Ceviche: FoodandWine.com (festive red and green in this recipe)

 Asparagus wrapped in prosciutto: JoyfulHealthyEats.com

 Goat cheese stuffed mushrooms: GirlGoneGourmet.com (Goat cheese is the key with this pairing.)